sergile/alain-as-a-service/README.md

 Get magical product names from this ~~convoluted~~ simple REST API!

-Will eventually be accessible here: http://alainasaservice.com
+Public API can be found at http://alainasaservice.com

 ## API